What Is Community Investment?

 Assessment of vulnerability of homeless and coordinated community response

-A collaborative project to integrate pantries and health care providers to better connect vulnerable populations to nutritious foods
+Collaboration integrating pantries and health care providers to connect vulnerable residents to nutritious foods

 |MemoryCare | MemoryCare|